We all have a little devil inside just dying to get out.

 Then Munroe saw something moving inside Scot's chest.
 Two claw-like hands worked their way up out of his neck, grabbed the collarbone on either side and ripped downward.
 The body separated squarely down the middle with the sound of tearing tissue and splintering bones.
-A small creature clawed his way out -- shedding Scot's body as if it were bloody clothing.
+A small creature clawed his way out, shedding Scot's body as if it were bloody clothing.

-He was a dwarfish thing -- a monstrosity, with misplaced eyes and rotting, cheesy skin; hairless with long pointed ears and eyes that shone with yellow radiance.
+He was a dwarfish thing, a monstrosity, with misplaced eyes and rotting, cheesy skin, hairless with long pointed ears and eyes that shone with yellow radiance.
 It wiped the blood from its face like a cat cleaning itself.
 He looked at Munroe and gave him a cunning grin like a mischievous child just caught with his hand in the cookie jar.
 "Thanks for the snack."

 Munroe quickly bent to pick up the gun.
 The creature laughed and bolted with incredible speed over the tops of the slot machines.
 With a final hideous laugh, he ran through the broken front doors of the casino and out into the street.

 Munroe watched the madness through eyelids too heavy to lift.
-He stood upon shaky legs, weaving to and fro like a charmed snake-his face frozen in bewilderment.
+He stood upon shaky legs, weaving to and fro like a charmed snake, his face frozen in bewilderment.
 With a strange aching sadness, he realized there was no end to agony.

-His body convulsed and he crumbled to the floor in a ball as some unnamed evil worked its way through him -- mutating his guts.
+His body convulsed and he crumbled to the floor in a ball as some unnamed evil worked its way through him and mutating his guts.
 He stared up with dilated, glazing eyes, his hands clawing at his stomach, his lips slobbering.
 He felt the sting of burning skin, and helplessly watched as it peeled away and turned a mottled gray.
 Then in utter anguish, his stature diminished and his spine bent forward forcing him to hunch like a misshapen hobgoblin.
 His fingers and toes grew long sharp talons.
 Munroe painfully shifted from human form into a hairless dark horror with a mouth full of frothing and gnashing teeth.

-But he started to feel better, stronger than ever before, as if this were his true form -- what he had been searching to become his whole life.
+But he started to feel better, stronger than ever before, as if this were his true form, what he had been searching to become his whole life.

 Marion Pinkly softly and silently approached, her eyes blazing yellow.
 In his mind he heard her say, "Welcome, Munroe."
 She grinned wickedly, and then laughed, her mouth stretching and gaping wide.
 From inside, Munroe saw the partial features of a little imp; it winked at him knowingly.

 In his head he again heard her graveled and raunchy voice, "There is a little devil in all of us, Munroe, struggling to get out, some more than others.
 We are a heartless body, callous and cruel, pitiless and unkind.
-You are like us -- no more than a devil in human form.
+You are like us, no more than a devil in human form.
 We have come to take you home."